andres-erbsen/dename/README.md

 ### Run a server

 The security of `dename` depends on having a diverse set of verification servers.
-The following notes are provided to give you a rough idea on how
+The following notes are provided to give you a rough idea on how to set up an independent server.

 1. Add yourself to